 On the other hand, there’s the 14-inch solid wood platform frame, which doesn’t have a headboard or a footboard.
 Despite that height, though, you’d only have about 10.5 inches of clearance underneath the bed.
 The frame comes in two shades of brown and four sizes, ranging from twin-size to king dimensions.
 The queen-size one has as many as six legs and four middle supports, so you can be sure that your bed won’t budge or squeak.

-6. Mecor Upholstered Linen Full Platform Metal Bed Frame With Wooden Slates
+6. Allewie Upholstered Platform Bed Frame With Adjustable Headboard

-Lastly, let’s take a moment to look at some of the best upholstered frames I’ve found.
-As it happens, one company seems to rise above all others in this category — Mecor.
+Now, let’s take a moment to look at some of the best upholstered frames I’ve found.
+As it happens, one company seems to rise above all others in this category — Allewie.

 Despite its soft appearance, this gray linen bed frame has a sturdy steel construction underneath the padding and the fabric.
 The bed has nine legs, with three of them supporting the center bearing.
-It comes in both full and queen-size versions, both of which have a weight capacity of 441 pounds.
+It comes in full, queen, and king-size versions, all of which have a weight capacity of 800 pounds.

-As you can see, the bed is relatively close to the ground, so you may not be able to use the space under the bed for storage.
-Still, it’s not so short that you’ll need a box spring, so at least you won’t hear the metallic screeching coming from that.
+As you can see, the bed is relatively close to the ground (6.3 inches), so you may not be able to use the space under the bed for storage.
+Still, it’s not so short that you’ll need a box spring.
+This bed also has an adjustable headboard, so it’ll be visible even if you choose to get a box spring.

 - Gray linen upholstered steel bed frame with wood slats